tkellogg/tkellogg.github.com/_posts/2024-06-26-politics-analysis.md

 **Voice!** I experimented with [CLAP][clap], a multi-modal model that understands both audio & text.
 The hope was that I could also incorporate vocal intonation and other aspects of a live speaker.
 My hypothosis is that we'll be able to capture even more emotion from Trump.
 Unfortunately, it got a bit complicated, so I bailed on it for this post.
-I'll follow up!
+I'd like to follow up.

 **Debates!** Yes, the presidentail debates are this week, Trump v.
 Biden.
 I want to do an analysis between the two speakers.
 I'm particularly interested in what topics evoke the most emotion, textually.

-**Use cases.** There's a lot of business use cases for this sort of analysis.
-Even with it's shortcomings, there's a lot of potential for scaling up or doing more objective analysis.
-For example, I want to integrate it into [fossil][fossil], a social media algorithm optimized for the reader, to analyze an account's emotional trend, or to block angry or fear-evoking content on particular topics.
+### Use Cases
+A lot of people hear "Generative AI" and think no further than generating text or pictures.
+But AI needs to build a lot of skills in order to do that effectively.
+A lot of good GenAI use cases are in merely understanding and processing information in new ways.

+Even with it's shortcomings, there's a lot of potential for emopoint to do more objective analysis at scale:

+* Call centers — what does a good call flow look like?
+Which operator has nerves of steel when dealing with angsty customers?
+Who needs coaching?
+* Coaching — how do the best coaches react in specific circumstances?
+(Let's do that more)
+* Marketing — did people start talking nasty about us?
+* Social media — Gain X-Ray vision into the tweet storm about your company.
+Respond to the biggest risks.

+On that last note, I made [fossil][fossil] as a social media client that reads your feed for you, and presents it in a way where you can get exactly the content you're looking for, ignoring all the rest.
+I want to add emopoint to address the obvious flaw: to get content related to `X`, just not the negative stuff.
+Block all the fear-evoking content and just see what I want (or, maybe focus on fear, if that's your thing).

-Also, I did this for emotions, but you can do this for anything with oposites.
-The process is useful for anything that we have an intuitive notion of, but where computers have traditionally failed.
-I've wanted to build a sarcasm detector, a program that can identify if the speaker might be sarcastic (although, this would be a lot more complex than just text analysis).
+I did this for emotions, but you can do this for anything with oposites.
+The process is useful for when you have an intuitive notion, but where computers have traditionally failed.
+I've wanted to build a sarcasm detector, a program that can identify if the speaker might be sarcastic, although, this would be a lot more complex than just text analysis.

 Be sure to checkout [emopoint on github][gh] or read [the technical details][part1] of how it works.

 ## So...is he?
 Is he emotional?
 Maybe, what do you think?
-You can try looking at the data for yourself.
-Or maybe you have something more interesting?
+Look at the data for yourself.
+Do you have something more interesting?
 Let me know, I'd love to hear about it.